A Study on Worship: Lesson #1

 [American Dictionary of the English Language, Noah Webster 1828]

-By definition real worship will require our hearts to be centered on God himself.
-We must not only thank God for what he has done for us but we must thank him and praise him for what and who he is.
-As we show in this lesson we must worship God in Spirit and in Truth.
-Therefore worship is not some trance or state that we go into, it is getting our heart, soul and mind fixed on God and not ourselves or our needs or other worldly things.
+Real worship will require our hearts to be centered on God himself.
+We must not only thank God for what he has done for us, but we must thank him and praise him for what and who he is.
+As we show in this lesson, we must worship God in Spirit and in Truth.
+Therefore, worship is not some trance or state that we go into, it is getting our heart, soul and mind fixed on God and not ourselves or our needs or other worldly things.